Skip to main content

 result = client.get_reputation("0x1234...", chain="base")

-client.assess(address=None, chain=None, refresh=False, policy=None, operator_token=None)
+client.assess(address=None, chain=None, refresh=False, policy=None, operator_token=None, signer=None)

 On-the-fly trust assessment with policy evaluation.
 Paid tier only.
 Provide address (wallet) or operator_token (credential).